-Room Buyouts: At certain times during the year, the Housing Office may permit residents of certain residence halls to conduct a room buyout, if you are in a half vacant room.
+Room Buyouts (Converting a Double Room to a Super Single): At certain times during the year, the Housing Office may permit residents of certain residence halls to conduct a room buyout, if you are in a half vacant room.
 This guarantees that a resident in a half-vacant double room would not receive a roommate.
 This turns the room into a super-single and the rate will change.
 Please check out the current rates. https://admissions.winona.edu/afford/cost/housing-meals/ Buyouts are never guaranteed and are only offered if there is sufficient space in the hall to do this.
 For information regarding buyouts, please contact your Hall Director/Area Coordinator.